Twist automorphisms and Poisson structures

-We introduce twist automorphisms for upper cluster algebras and cluster Poisson algebras with coefficients.
+\Abstract{We introduce (quantum) twist automorphisms for upper cluster algebras and cluster Poisson algebras with coefficients.
 Our constructions generalize the twist automorphisms for quantum unipotent cells.
-We study their existence and their compatibility with Poisson structures.
+We study their existence and their compatibility with Poisson structures and quantization.
 The twist automorphisms always permute well-behaved bases for cluster algebras.
-We explicitly construct Poisson twist automorphisms of Donaldson-Thomas type and for principal coefficients.
+We explicitly construct (quantum) twist automorphisms of Donaldson--Thomas type and for principal coefficients.}